 The Tanunda Unit is a well-equipped, state-of-the-art disability education facility that accommodates children from across the Barossa Region.
 Major developments took place in 2007, which included the addition of a new transportable classroom allowing the Unit to operate with 3 class groups.
 Developments also included a storage shed, new sandpit with a shade structure, extensive paving and extension of the play space.
 In 2012 a new transportable building opened with two teaching areas, toilets, storage rooms, a meeting room and an office.
-The Unit is currently at capacity, with 5 full time classes operating.
+The Unit current has four full time classes operating.
 In 2014 the play area was extended to include a large grassed area within the safe play area of the Unit for students to run and play ball games.
 Two new pieces of equipment were added to the Unit play equipment.
-A yard redevelopment is planned for 2019/2020.
+A yard redevelopment is planned for 2022.